jean-francoisgiraud/AssetManagementSystems/README.md

 Activities funded by the program may include, for example: asset management assessment and planning; data collection, analysis and visualization; reporting; training and development; knowledge transfer [13 p.4].

-Our company offers management systems, analytics (data analysis and visualization) and support services for this type of activity [4,5,6,7,8,9].
+Our company offers management systems, analytics (data analysis and visualization) and support services for this type of activity, for upgrading to standards and for the preparation of grant applications for various programs and governmental grants for municipal infrastructure.
+[4,5,6,7,8,9]..

 Our fees ($ 70 / hr in 2021) are eligible costs [13 p.17, 14 p.6]).
 Our working methods comply with FCM standards [3,13].

 Our systems document, analyze, visualize your data and optimize your operations and are:
-- open spreadsheet registers (.ods), collaborative, distributed (internet cloud, git) or local, closed systems (.xls intranet);
+- open spreadsheet registers, programs  (.ods .r), collaborative, distributed (internet cloud, git) or local, closed systems (.xls .r files on a private intranet);
 - compliant with the requirements and standards of the PGAM and ISO (systems and data management: assets, quality, security, environment, confidentiality, integrity, governance, continuous improvement).

-For already existing examples please see [7,10,11,12].
+For already existing examples and samples of our work please see [7,10,11,12].

-It will be our pleasure to contact you if you wish.
-Thank you for your attention.
+It will be our pleasure to contact you or meet with you to assess your needs.
+Thank you.

 References
 [1] https://www.mamh.gouv.qc.ca/developpement-territorial/fonds-et-programmes/programme-de-gestion-des-actifs-municipaux-pgam/
 [2] https://www.fcm.ca/en/programs/municipal-asset-management-program
 [3] https://fcm.ca/en/programs